mauritssilvis/challenges/java/executable_jar_maven/README.md

 no main manifest attribute, in standalone-1.0-SNAPSHOT.jar
 ```

-To solve this problem, use the `build` section of the Maven project object model, `pom.xml`, to configure the Maven JAR plugin in such a way that the class with which execution has to start is specified.
+To solve this problem, use the `build` section of the project object model, `pom.xml`, to configure the Maven JAR plugin in such a way that the class with which execution has to start is specified.
 For the current project, the `build` section of `pom.xml` contains the following directives:

 ```xml